lightuponcloud/dubstack/README.md

 4. It provides RPC for uploading chunks of data
 5. It provides a nice web interface for managing object storage contents
 6. It generates index.html listing of pseudo-directories

-Planned:
 7. Audit log

 How it works
 ============

-When user uploads file, middleware does the following.
+When user uploads file, middleware do the following.

 1. It queries Keystone to check user's token
 2. If token is valid, it creates bucket with name "the-<user name>-<tenant name>-<bucket type>", where "user id" and "token id" are keystone user and token IDs and "bucket type" is one of "public" or "private".
 3. It uploads file to Riak CS
+4. It writes record to the hidden object ".riak_action_log.xml"

 When user calls API endpoint that lists objects, middleware checks token, compares bucket name to Keystone user id and if match found, queries Riak CS